tanvi15/Digit-Recognizer/README.md

 # Digit-Recognizer
-A simple neural network that recognizes handwritten digits from 0-9
+A simple neural network that recognizes handwritten digits from 0-9.
+Code releasing soon.